A Minimal Set of Koopman Eigenfunctions -- Analysis and Numerics: Minimal Set - Numeric Part

-under the constraints such that $\{\hat{y}_i\}_{i=1}^N$ are independent.
-To guarantee $N$ independent (in the sense of \cref{def:independentTM2}) unit manifolds, another addend should take into consideration, for example, $\inp{\nabla \hat{y}_i}{\nabla \hat{y}_j}=0$ for all $i\ne j$.
-The constraints are formulated as addends to \cref{eq:basicFunctional2} as
+In this part, we translate the insight from the analytic part to build a neural network (NN for short) to find a minimal set of unit velocity measurements and indirectly a minimal set of conjugacy classes of solutions of the Koopman PDE.
+Feeding the NN with the vector field in $\mathcal{D}$, $P(\bm{x})$, yields a minimal set of unit velocity measurements, $\{M_i(\bm{x})\}_{i=1}^N$ in $\mathcal{D}$.
+The numeral part is based on \cref{def:canonicalSplitDynamic}.
+Thus, the loss function naturally emerges from this definition, given by

-The first $N$ addends guarantee none of $\hat{y}_i$ is trivial (constant for any $\bm{x}$).
-The second group guarantees the $N$ unit manifolds are independent.
-While the convergence of the first group is necessary to find $N$ unit manifolds, the convergence of the second is not but only to assure different manifolds.

-Thus, these addends (the second group) can be factorized by a constant $0<\lambda<1$ according to the system in question.
+The summand $A$ guarantees unit velocity for each measurement.
+The $B$ term guarantees the orthogonality.
+While the convergence of $A$ is necessary to find $N$ unit velocity measurements, the convergence of $B$ is not, but only to assure different manifolds.
+Thus, $B$ can be factorized by a constant $0<\lambda<1$ according to the system in question.
 In the next, section results from NN are presented using the loss function in \cref{eq:functional}.